The Bling Ring: Casting

 Coppola chose to use young, unknown actors (aside from Emma Watson) who were the same age as the real kids because of the freshness they brought to the film.
-Emma Watson joined the cast of the film on February 29, 2012, and on March 1, Taissa Farmiga was reported to have joined the main cast.
+Watson joined the cast of the film on February 29, 2012, and on March 1, Taissa Farmiga was reported to have joined the main cast.
 Also in early March, The Hollywood Reporter confirmed the casting of Leslie Mann and Israel Broussard.
 On March 16, Claire Julien joined the cast, and Katie Chang and Georgia Rock were also confirmed for roles.
 That same month, Carlos Miranda was cast in a supporting role.
 In late March, Kirsten Dunst and Paris Hilton were both confirmed to have cameos in the film as themselves.
 Gavin Rossdale was filming his scenes around the same time.

 Filming

 Production primarily took place in and around Los Angeles, California, in March and April 2012, notably in West Hollywood, Lynwood, and Venice.
-Paris Hilton, who was a victim of the actual Bling Ring robberies, and Kirsten Dunst both made cameo appearances in the film.
-Some scenes were shot in the celebrity victims' homes and at the Century Regional Detention Facility in Lynwood, California.
+Some scenes were filmed in the celebrity victims' homes and at the Century Regional Detention Facility in Lynwood, California.